Lessons from the Wendy's dynamic pricing controversy that every QSR operator should understand before communicating about digital menu capabilities.

 - “Promotional scheduling” instead of “demand-based offers”

-Proactive transparency:
+Proactive transparency

-- Explain what you're doing before speculation fills the void
+- Explain before speculation fills the void

 - Address fears directly: “We will never surge price like ride-share”

-- Provide clear pricing policies
+- Publish clear pricing policies

 Technology Implementation

-Features should be invisible when trust-sensitive:
+Features should be invisible when trust-sensitive

-- Show them the benefit, not the mechanism
+- Show benefit, not mechanism

 - “Better deals” not “better targeting”

-Focus on value, not capability:
+Focus on value, not capability

-- What does the customer experience?
+- What changes the customer notices?

 - How do they benefit?

-Staff training on customer questions:
+Staff training

 - Prepare for “do prices change?” questions